Blotch3D/Blotch3D/README.md

 that does anything with 3D resources.

-The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
+The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for the thread.
 Otherwise it calls it less frequently.
-This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc. You can also put app code here as long as it's aware that calls to it may not be consistent.
+This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc. You can also put app code here as long as it's aware that calls to it may not be periodic.

+A single-threaded application would have all its code in those three overridden methods.

 If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in